Project Emily: Deployment

 The raising of the twenty squadrons involved the training of 1,254 RAF personnel in the United States, and about the same number in the United Kingdom.
 Both RAF and USAF personnel were trained in the United States by the 392nd Strategic Missile Squadron (Training), which was formed at Cooke Air Force Base in California on 23 May 1957, and assigned to the 704th Strategic Missile Wing.
 Both were assigned to the 1st Missile Division on 22 July.
 The squadron was renamed the 392nd Missile Training Squadron on 12 August, and was activated on 15 September.

-Training was also provided by Douglas Aircraft and A. C. Sparkplug at the former's plant in Tucson, Arizona.
+Training was provided by Douglas Aircraft and A. C. Sparkplug at the former's plant in Tucson, Arizona.
 The 672nd Strategic Missile Squadron, which was renamed the 672nd Technical Training Squadron on 25 April 1958, was formed at Cooke Air Force Base on 1 January 1958, and moved to RAF Feltwell on 20 May 1958, and then to RAF Lakenheath on 17 August 1959, where it was disbanded on 1 October 1959.

 RAF Bomber Command established a Strategic Missile School at RAF Feltwell in January 1961, and in May responsibility for Thor missile training passed from the USAF to the RAF.
 The school conducted courses for launch control officers, technical officers, authentication officers, missile serving chiefs and missile, general and electrical fitters.
 The final course—for launch control officers—graduated on 15 November 1962, and the school was closed.

 To defend the stations from enemy aircraft, RAF squadrons were raised with the Bristol Bloodhound surface-to-air missile.
 The first of these was No. 264 Squadron RAF, which was formed at RAF North Coates on the Lincolnshire coast on 1 December 1958.
 Two more Bloodhound squadrons followed; No. 112 Squadron RAF, which was reformed at RAF Church Fenton on 1 August 1960, and No. 247 Squadron RAF which was formed at RAF Carnaby on 1 July 1960.